t1ww/AnotherLands-main-project/AnotherLands md/designs/master_notes.md

 Will be able to upgrade for more tasks for them to do, and possibly ability to assist in combat.
 Players will be able to unlock different models of them for cosmetics purposes.

+### Drone Mechanic Overview:

+1.	`Initial Bonding Phase:` The player begins with a drone that adapts to their actions, learning and developing a unique personality based on player behavior.
+The drone offers personalized dialogue and reactions, creating a strong emotional connection.
+2.	`Switch Mechanic:` At a pivotal point in the story, players have the option to switch to a new, upgraded drone.
+This switch is tied to significant plot events, such as the original drone’s sacrifice or damage.
+3.	`Consequences of Switching:` While the new drone offers specialized abilities, it lacks the depth and personality of the original, leading to a sense of loss for players.
+The dialogue is more robotic and generic, emphasizing the trade-off between efficiency and emotional connection.
+4.	`Emotional Impact:` This mechanic encourages players to reflect on the value of companionship, highlighting themes of friendship, sacrifice, and the costs of progress.
+Players may experience nostalgia for their original drone, creating memorable storytelling moments.

 ## Smart Glove (thematic detail)
 `Acts as the player’s main UI hub:`
 - Inventory, messages, quests, map access.